MARCH LITERARY BIRTHDAYS

 [Victoria Mary] Vita Sackville-West, British novelist and poet (9 March 1892 - 2 June 1962 )

 Sackville-West was born in Kent, England, a place she always loved and returned to.
 She led an unusual life, married in 1913 to Harold Nicholson, a diplomat and politician.
 Their marriage was purportedly a happy one, although each was bisexual and had affairs outside the marriage, Vita's most notably with Violet Keppel Trefusis and Virginia Woolf.
-The couple had two sons, Benedict and Nigel; Nigel Nicholson wrote a book (Portrait of a Marriage) about his parent's unorthodox marriage in 1973.
+The couple had two sons, Benedict and Nigel; Nigel Nicholson wrote a book (Portrait of a Marriage, 1973) about his parent's unorthodox marriage.

 Sackville-West was a prolific writer, beginning as a teenager and publishing her first book, Chatterton, a verse drama, when she was 17.
 She published about 50 books in all, including non-fiction, novels, and poetry.
 She won the Hawthornden Prize for her long poem "The Land" in 1927.
 Sackville-West also wrote a weekly gardening column for the Observer newspaper for years.

 The Vita Sackville-West page at the University of Southern California-Fullerton Library offers a short background and a lengthy bibliography.
-More biography is available through Finland's Kuusankoski Public Library.
-The Spartacus Internet Encyclopedia features a painting of Sackville-West.
+More biography is available at Wikipedia.
 In 1913, the Nicholsons bought Sissinghurst Castle and with Vita as plantsman and Harold as designer, they created a garden that is still one of the most important and well-known in the world.

 [Jean Louis] Jack Kerouac, American beat writer (12 March 1922 - 21 October 1969)